ComfyUI Extension: Use Everywhere (UE Nodes)

 • Logging.
 Increase the logging level if you are asked to help debug.

 • Check loops before submitting will attempt to check for loops in the workflow created by Use Everywhere links.
-Comfy is much better at handling this now, so I would suggest leaving it off.
+Comfy is much better at handling this now, so I would recommend leaving it off.

 • Connect to bypassed nodes.
 When off, Use Everywhere will not connect to a bypassed node, and will attempt to work out whether an input is connected when upstream nodes are bypassed.
+I recommend turning this on.

 Other features

-Third Party Integration
+Third Party Integration - the UE API

 At the suggestion of @fighting-tx, I've added a method that third party nodes can use if they want to see the prompt as generated by UE.
 It's attached to the app object, so you can check if it is present and use it something like this: